coldcite/TrARKSlator/README.md

 ## Future
 I'm considering adding Bing and maybe other "initially free" translation services as well, maybe with the option to setup your own keys/accounts and whatnot.
 Might add the option to select target language too.
-I'm not 100% on adding much more features since I don't know how much spare time I can/am willing to spend on this, and I believe there are other projects already working on something similar.
+I'm not 100% on adding much more features since I don't know how much spare time I can/am willing to spend on this, and  there are a few other similar projects already going on.

 ## Thanks
 Hakusai - https://github.com/hakusailove/Hakusai/